Information Correct as of 28 December 2018

 Where are we now?

-Brexit negotiations are nearly over, it seems, but the only thing that is certain in Westminster and Brussels is that we can expect a period of uncertainty as the future of the UK’s relationship with the EU, and the rest of the world, takes shape.
+Brexit negotiations with the EU are over, it seems, but the only thing that is certain in Westminster and Brussels is that we can expect a period of uncertainty as the future of the UK’s relationship with the EU, and the rest of the world, takes shape.
 This upheaval is an opportunity for the horticulture sector to shape policy and to progress on issues in the light of new personalities and priorities.
 For example, we are lobbying for senior representation for ornamental horticulture in the new government structure.